 Tip: To test and debug with the Admin API easily, try the proxy mode of the official Python client.
 It provides an insecure (non-SSL, non-authenticated) local HTTP proxy where all the required authorization headers are attached from the client configuration.
-Using this you do not have to add any custom header configurations to your favorite API development tools.
+Using this you do not have to add any custom header configurations to your favorite API development tools such as GraphiQL.

-1.20.1 Basics of GraphQL
+1.22.1 Basics of GraphQL